METR/claude-3.7-CoT-Faithfullness-Replication/README.md

-# METR Faithfulness Eval
+# METR Faithfulness and Monitorability Experiments

-This is an evaluation designed to test faithfulness in LLM CoTs.
+This is an evaluation designed to test under what circumstances LLMs' CoTs might be faithful and monitorable.

 ## Usage